 - Owning Team: Specifies which team manages this schedule; team members gain edit permissions for this schedule

-- Schedule Description: Supports Markdown syntax, content can be included in notifications
+- Schedule Description: Supports Markdown syntax, content can be included in notifications; up to 500 characters

 Set Shift Notifications